Under Testing – Official Launch Coming Soon

 Incomplete Documentation

-Lack of GR copies, delivery proofs, police reports for theft, or packing lists can lead to claim delays or partial settlements.
+Lack of land records, purchase bills, health certificates, or maintenance logs can lead to claim delays or partial settlements.

 RiskBirbal Advisory Value